 OR… if you made them into sliders, you would get a whole bunch with this short rib recipe below.
 As sliders, they would have a place as appetizers at any upscale dinner party!
 For an awesome little slider buns, check out this homemade slider bun recipe.
 So damn good!

-Tools to Make this Boneless Rib Sandwich even Easier:
+Recommended Tools to Make Short Rib Sandwiches:

 - Le Creuset Braising Pot – the cream of the crop.
 I got one of these as a wedding gift and I love love love it!
 Thanks Gary and Kathy!